Vault Door Mounting Instructions And General Information

 General Mounting Info

 If you purchased a Panic Button, make sure it's disengaged (pulled out) while installing.
 Only engage it when you want to lock yourself inside.
 You are basically hanging it like any pre-hung door, with the exception that it's too heavy to shift around as easy.
 It allows total adjustment of the frame to match the hang attitude of the door.
 There are no flanges, so you can recess the door as far in the opening as your opening depth will allow.
-Here is a forum where a customer shows how he built his vault room and talks about how he installed his Sturdy Vault.

 WARNING!- OUR VAULT DOORS SHOULD NOT BE LEFT OPEN, OR UNLOCKED, WITH CHILDREN UNATTENDED.
 THIS IS A COMMERCIAL VAULT DOOR AND OUR TOLERANCES ARE VERY TIGHT, WHICH WILL PINCH FINGERS OFF.